-Expat parents in the Netherlands can register pre-school age children with an international daycare centre where they can benefit from early learning in a multicultural environment.
+Expat parents in the Netherlands can register pre-school age children with an international daycare center where they can benefit from early learning in a multicultural environment.

 With many parents in the Netherlands working full- or part-time, childcare is a necessity.
-International daycare centres give expats the chance to place their children in a setting where they can mix with children from both their own country and other cultures.
+International daycare centers give expats the chance to place their children in a multicultural setting.

-Ileen Purperhart, director of Hestia Kinderopvang (who run three early learning centres in Amsterdam and Amstelveen), explains what you can expect from international daycares in the Netherlands, and how to apply.
+Expatica explains what you can expect from international daycare centers in the Netherlands, as well as how to apply.

-Pre-school childcare is popular in the Netherlands, with the Dutch topping EU tables in terms of percentage of children accessing childcare.
-Daycare centres (kinderdagverblijf) are one of the most common forms of childcare, offering working parents professional care and learning for children aged 0-4 years.
+Pre-school childcare is popular in the Netherlands, with the Dutch topping EU tables in terms of the percentage of children accessing childcare.
+Daycare centers (kinderdagverblijf) are one of the most common forms of childcare.
+These offer working parents professional care as well as learning for children aged 0-4 years.

-Daycare in the Netherlands is available at the centres for up to 10 hours per day (usually 0800-1800 hours), five days per week.
-Children get to play and learn in a safe environment and will usually be provided with a (hot) meal, drinks and snacks.
+Daycare in the Netherlands is available at the centers for up to 10 hours per day (usually 0800-1800 hours), five days per week.
+Children play and learn in a safe environment.
+They usually receive a hot meal, drinks, and snacks.

-For expat residents, there is the option of international daycare in the Netherlands.
-These centres have English-speaking and multilingual staff, run multicultural activities, and offer places to children of residents from all nationalities.
+For expat residents, there is also the option of international daycare in the Netherlands.
+These centers have English-speaking and multilingual staff, run multicultural activities, and also offer places to children of residents from all nationalities.